 Infant Constipation Relief Tips

-Infant constipation is a very common problem and is frequently observed by both pediatricians and family doctors.
+Infant constipation is a common problem frequently observed by both pediatricians and family doctors.
 Constipation is usually diagnosed when an infant or child has hard stools and/or has difficulty defecating.
 In many instances infants are noted to strain excessively and have difficulty passing stools, even though their stools may be of normal consistency.
-Difficulty in passing stools is thought to represent a delay in maturation of intestinal motility.
+This type of difficulty in passing stools is thought to represent a delay in maturation of intestinal motility.